jasontcrabtree/WIP-2020-Portfolio/posts/10-typography-tips.md

 ---
 date: 2020-02-21
 description: '*A few minutes tweaking values and defaults and applying best practices can produce great results.
 Being considerate about how you design your type and text can produce outsize outcomes.* *Getting to good is as simple as a few steps.*'
-title: "10 Small but Mighty Tips I've Recently Learnt about Designing Great Typography"
+title: "10 Small but Mighty Tips I've Learnt for Designing Great Typography"
 ---

 import BlogReadTime from "@/components/utils/BlogReadTime";